carlos-cuns/Parallel-Research/README.md

     }

     ```
 * **Simultaneous Processing**: Each worker flips its assigned section of the image independently and concurrently.
 This allows for faster processing compared to a single thread handling the entire image.
-This means that each of the classes run different image processing algorithms and each algorithm supports multi-processing via the spawned threads.
+This means that each of the classes run a different image processing algorithm( Compression, Inversion, Flipp, Resize) and each algorithm supports multi-processing via the spawned threads.

     ```java